PiPar: Pipeline Parallelism for Collaborative Machine Learning: Background and Related Work

-As shown in Figure~\ref{fig:fl}, the devices train the initial layers of the DNN and the server trains the remaining layers, and the devices work in a round-robin fashion.
-In Step \ding{172}, the first device runs the forward pass of $M^{c_1}$ on its local data, and in Step \ding{173}, the intermediate results (also known as activations) are sent to the server.
-In Step \ding{174}, the server uses the activations to complete the forward pass of $M^s$ to obtain the loss.
+As shown in Figure~\ref{fig:sl}, the devices train the initial layers of the DNN and the server trains the remaining layers, and the devices work in a round-robin fashion.
+In Step~\ding{172}, the first device executes the forward pass of $M^{c_1}$ on its local data, and in Step~\ding{173}, the intermediate results, also known as activations, are sent to the server.
+In Step~\ding{174}, the server uses the activations to complete the forward pass of $M^s$ to obtain the loss.
 The loss is then used for the backward pass on the server to compute the gradients of the parameters of $M^s$ and the gradients of the activations.
-In Step \ding{175}, the gradients of the activations are sent back to the device, and in Step \ding{176}, the gradients of the parameters of the $M^{c_1}$ are computed in the device-side backward pass.
-Next, the parameters of server-side model and device-side model are updated by their gradients.
-In Step \ding{177}, after a device trains for a certain number of epochs, the next device gets the latest model from the previous device, and starts training its model in Step \ding{178}.
+In Step~\ding{175}, the gradients of the activations are sent back to the device, and in Step~\ding{176}, the gradients of the parameters of $M^{c_1}$ are computed in the device-side backward pass.
+Next, the parameters of the server-side model and device-side model are updated by their gradients.
+In Step~\ding{177}, after a device trains for a certain number of epochs, the next device gets the latest model from the previous device and starts training its model in Step~\ding{178}.

-Compared to FL, the device-side computation is significantly reduced, because only a few layers are trained on devices.
-However, since the devices works in sequence (instead of in parallel as FL), the overall training efficiency decreases as the number of devices increases.
+Compared to FL, device-side computation is significantly reduced because only a few layers are trained on devices.
+However, since the devices work in sequence (instead of in parallel as FL), the overall training efficiency decreases as the number of devices increases.

-\subsubsection{Split Federated Learning}
+\subsubsection{Split federated learning}

-Since FL is computationally intensive on devices and SL works inefficiently on the device side, SFL~\cite{DBLP:journals/corr/abs-2004-12088} was developed to alleviate both limitations.
+Since FL is computationally intensive on devices and SL works inefficiently on the device, SFL~\cite{DBLP:journals/corr/abs-2004-12088} was developed to alleviate both limitations.
 Similar to SL, SFL also splits the DNN across the devices ($M^{c_k}$, where $k=1,2,...,K$) and the server ($M^s$) and collaboratively trains the DNN.
-However, in SFL, the devices train in parallel and utilise a `Main' server for training the server-side model and a `Fed' server for aggregation.
+However, in SFL, the devices train in parallel and utilize a `main' server for training the server-side model and a `Fed' server for aggregation.